Setting up the Schedule Administrator Role Center

 To manage existing or to set up new areas:

-- The Area List displays.
-Select the area for which you want to make changes or use the New button to create a new one.
+- Select the area for which you want to make changes or click New to create a new one.

 - Enter a unique code for the area in the Code field.